decretist/Dissertation/Chapter1/chapter1.md

 Isidore, referred to Roman law as the law of the Quirites (*Ius Quiritum*).[^7]

-There have been two notable recent outliers, Charles Radding and Anders Winroth, to the scholarly consensus that the teaching of Roman and canon law were going concerns in Bologna by around 1110 and 1130 respectively.
+The scholarly consensus that the teaching of Roman and canon law were going concerns in Bologna by around 1110 and 1130 respectively has had two notable recent dissenters, Charles Radding and Anders Winroth.
 Radding has proposed that the epicenter of the revival of the study of Roman law was not Bologna, but Pavia, and places the date somewhat earlier, in the late eleventh century.
 Radding's claim is that research into Roman law developed from its